North Carolina 1st Congressional District: Black Belt district. In 2024, voted D+3%. Democratic peak: D+14 in 2012.

 NC-1 spans rural northeastern North Carolina and anchors Democratic margins through a majority-minority population, with Black residents comprising a majority in many of its constituent counties and the district returning D+33 in 2024.

-Its demographics — a population of 734,083, a 48% non-Hispanic-white share, a median household income of $57,449 — situate the district close to national averages on several dimensions.
+A population of 734,083, a 48% non-Hispanic-white share, and a median household income of $57,449 describe the district.

 Compare two places, side by side